 Still not convinced that diversity and inclusion in the workplace matter?

-Here are just a few statistics that highlight the significant impact on company revenue, innovation, and engagement —
+Here are just a few statistics that highlight the significant impact on company revenue, innovation, and engagement:

-- McKinsey & Company found companies in the top quartile for racial and ethnic diversity are 35% more likely to have financial returns above their respective national industry medians, and companies in the top quartile for gender diversity are 15% more likely to have financial returns above their respective national industry medians.
+• McKinsey & Company found companies in the top quartile for racial and ethnic diversity are 35% more likely to have financial returns above their respective national industry medians, and companies in the top quartile for gender diversity are 15% more likely to have financial returns above their respective national industry medians.

 Diversity Training for the Modern Workplace

-At Verb, we know that when an organization is dedicated to fostering and celebrating diversity and inclusion in the workplace, the whole team thrives.
+Paycor knows that when an organization is dedicated to fostering and celebrating diversity and inclusion in the workplace, the whole team thrives.
 We’re dedicated to helping organizations incorporate diversity and inclusion into the organizational culture by offering an online platform for their teams with bite-sized content that enforces retention and makes learning a habit.
 Our collection on inclusion and diversity helps employees learn practical strategies and techniques for building lasting culture change.